gcv/appengine-magic/README.md

 - `init-datastore-service`: not normally needed.
 Only use this method if you want to modify the the read consistency and implicit transaction policies of the datastore service.
+- Type conversion functions: these help cast your data into a Java type which receives special treatment from App Engine.
+  * `as-blob`: casts a byte array to `com.google.appengine.api.datastore.Blob`.
+  * `as-short-blob`: casts a byte array to `com.google.appengine.api.datastore.ShortBlob`.
+  * `as-blob-key`: casts a string to `com.google.appengine.api.blobstore.BlobKey`.
+  * `as-text`: casts a string to `com.google.appengine.api.datastore.Text`.
+  * `as-link`: casts a string to `com.google.appengine.api.datastore.Link`.

 ### Blobstore